johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 **Figure 4.4**: Dynamic p2p phase, from Kevin Hammond ScotFest talk

-Dynamic P2P was rolled out in 2023.
+Dynamic P2P was rolled out[^85] in 2023.
 This phase introduces a dynamic self-discovery layer between the SPOs.
 Rather than having a manual configuration, there is now an automatic self-configuring, reconfiguring layer.
 SPOs don’t have to go and download the latest list of relays, the relay nodes themselves will automatically reconfigure the network keeping it optimized and secure.

-As always, it’s best to check IOG’s weekly dev updates for the very latest.
-For those more technical, there are regular updates from engineering teams in the archive.
+As always, it’s best to check IOG’s weekly dev updates[^86] for the very latest.
+For those more technical, there are regular updates from engineering teams in the archive.[^87]

 ![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/p2p3.png "P2P roadmap 3")